Lois Riess: Murder of Pamela Hutchinson

-Pamela Diane Sellers Hutchinson was a 59-year-old native of Columbus County, North Carolina.
+Pamela Diane Hutchinson (Note: Full name by birth: Pamela Diane Sellers Hutchinson) was a 59-year-old native of Columbus County, North Carolina.

 After leaving Minnesota, Lois Riess was captured on surveillance video at Smokin' Oyster Brewery in Fort Myers Beach.
 On April 5, 2018, she murdered 59-year-old Pamela Hutchinson in a rental condo located in Fort Myers Beach, Florida.
 Hutchinson was visiting the area to help a friend scatter her late husband's ashes and on vacation when she encountered Riess.
 Investigators determined that Riess targeted Hutchinson because they shared a similar physical appearance, intending to steal her identity to evade authorities.
 Riess befriended Hutchinson, gaining her trust through friendly interactions and social outings in the days leading up to the murder.
 The relationship appeared to be amicable, with Hutchinson reportedly unaware of Riess's criminal intentions.